Join Here | Log In

 Creating NAD+ in the body:

-What doesn’t have niacin?
-Corn that hasn’t been nixtamalized (processed with lime water).
+What happens if you don’t get enough niacin from food?
 A lack of niacin causes a disease state known as pellagra.
-Thus, in the late 1800s and early 1900s when people in the US South were dependent on corn for most of their calories, there was an epidemic of pellagra.
+In the early 1900s when people in the US South were dependent on corn (no niacin) for most of their calories, there was an epidemic of pellagra.
 Symptoms of pellagra include dementia, diarrhea, and a skin rash.

-Tryptophan, found in a lot of protein-containing foods, is an essential amino acid.
+Tryptophan is an essential amino acid.
 Your body can also convert tryptophan into niacin through the kynurenine pathway.
-However, this pathway to form niacin isn’t utilized by the body as much as obtaining niacin from foods that contain it.
+However, this pathway to form niacin isn’t usually enough to meet the body’s needs, and thus you also need to get niacin from food.

-Another way to create more NAD+ is by converting nicotinic acid.
+In addition to using niacin from tryptophan, another way cells create more NAD+ is by converting nicotinic acid.
 The first step in converting nicotinic acid to NA mononucleotide (NAM) uses the NAPRT enzyme coded for by the NAPRT gene.[ref][ref]

 creating NAD+ from NMN and NR and tryptophan

 NMN, synthesized from nicotinamide (niacinamide) and PRPP (5’-phosphoribosyl-pyrophosphate), uses the enzyme NAMPT.[ref]
-(More on NAMPT in the Genetic Variants section below.)
+(More on NAMPT in the Genotype section below.)

 Nicotinamide riboside (NR) is another precursor of NAD+ and intermediate in the NAD salvage pathway.
 It can be found at low levels in foods, particularly in milk, and it is available as a supplement.